-'Antibiotic' means a substance produced by living microbes that kills or inhibits the growth of other microbes (in the present context, this also includes compounds that are partly or fully synthetically produced).
+Antibiotic means a substance produced by living microbes that kills or inhibits the growth of other microbes (in the present context, this also includes compounds that are partly or fully synthetically produced).
 Antibiotics have been used since the 1930s to treat infectious diseases in humans and animals.
-The word 'antibiotic' also covers antifungal, antiparasitic and antiviral preparations, but only antibiotics with antibacterial effects are discussed here.
+Antibiotics and antimicrobials are often used as synonyms.
+In the broad sense of the word antimicrobials also cover antifungal, antiparasitic and antiviral preparations, but only agents with antibacterial effects (antibiotics) are discussed here.

 Modes of action of antibiotics

-Some antibiotics are capable of killing the target bacteria, while some only inhibit their growth.
+Some antibiotics kill the target bacteria, while some only inhibit their growth.
 In the latter case in particular, the bacteria are ultimately killed by the body's own defence mechanisms.
 Antibiotics may, among other things, affect bacterial cell wall structures, protein synthesis or nucleic acid metabolism.
 Antibiotics have action spectra of varied width.
-Some are effective against many bacterial species ('broad-spectrum antibiotics') while others have effect only against certain species ('narrow-spectrum antibiotics').
+Some are effective against many bacterial species (broad-spectrum antibiotics) while others have effect only against certain species (narrow-spectrum antibiotics).

 Over the past few years, the prevalence of antibiotic resistant bacteria has rapidly increased and resistance mechanisms have become more varied.
 Increasing antibiotic resistance also increases human and animal morbidity and mortality and heath care costs, which is why antibiotic resistance has become one of the most severe threats to human and veterinary medicine.

 In Finland, a programme for monitoring antibiotic resistance, FINRES-Vet, has been underway since 2002.
 The programme monitors the antibiotic susceptibility of zoonotic bacteria (pathogenic bacteria that can spread between animals and humans), animal pathogens and indicator bacteria.